paulcockrell/tagc-website/src/pages/for_sale/index.md

 templateKey: for-sale-page
 title: For Sale
 description: >-
-  .The club has a variety of items for sale from its club members.
+  The club has a variety of items for sale from its club members.
 If you are interested in any thing then please contact us via the contact form or by querying the club member directly.
-sale_items:
-  - date: 2020-01-06T12:08:02.759Z
-    title: >-
 It is the SELLER'S responsibility to ensure that any sale is legal.
 In particular, It is ILLEGAL to sell any type of airgun to anyone who lives in Scotland unless they are 18 or over and have a current Air Weapons Licence.
-    description: .
-    image: /img/aas400.jpg
-    price: .
-    seller_name: .
+sale_items:
   - date: 2019-12-26T15:23:02.844Z
     title: Air Arms S400
     description: >-